neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

    unsuitable functionality or quality, you can use an encumbered version.

-A couple different methods exist within the OpenEmbedded build system to satisfy the licensing requirements for an encumbered BSP.
+There are two different methods within the OpenEmbedded build system to satisfy the licensing requirements for an encumbered BSP.
 The following list describes them in order of preference:

 #. *Use the LICENSE_FLAGS Variable to Define the Recipes that Have Commercial or
-   Other Types of Specially-Licensed Packages:* For each of those recipes, you can specify a matching license string in a ``local.conf`` variable named :term:`LICENSE_FLAGS_WHITELIST`.
+   Other Types of Specially-Licensed Packages:* For each of those recipes, you can specify a matching license string in a ``local.conf`` variable named :term:`LICENSE_FLAGS_ACCEPTED`.
    Specifying the matching license string signifies that you agree to the license.
 Thus, the build system can build the corresponding recipe and include the component in the image.
-See the ":ref:`dev-manual/dev-manual-common-tasks:enabling commercially licensed recipes`" section in the Yocto Project Development Tasks Manual for details on how to use these variables.
+See the ":ref:`dev-manual/licenses:enabling commercially licensed recipes`" section in the Yocto Project Development Tasks Manual for details on how to use these variables.

-   If you build as you normally would, without specifying any recipes in the ``LICENSE_FLAGS_WHITELIST``, the build stops and provides you with the list of recipes that you have tried to include in the image that need entries in the ``LICENSE_FLAGS_WHITELIST``.
-Once you enter the appropriate license flags into the whitelist, restart the build to continue where it left off.
+   If you build as you normally would, without specifying any recipes in the :term:`LICENSE_FLAGS_ACCEPTED` variable, the build stops and provides you with the list of recipes that you have tried to include in the image that need entries in the :term:`LICENSE_FLAGS_ACCEPTED` variable.
+Once you enter the appropriate license flags into it, restart the build to continue where it left off.
 During the build, the prompt will not appear again since you have satisfied the requirement.

-   Once the appropriate license flags are on the white list in the ``LICENSE_FLAGS_WHITELIST`` variable, you can build the encumbered image with no change at all to the normal build process.
+   Once the appropriate license flags are on the white list in the :term:`LICENSE_FLAGS_ACCEPTED` variable, you can build the encumbered image with no change at all to the normal build process.

 #. *Get a Pre-Built Version of the BSP:* You can get this type of BSP by